KT Dunn is a Midwest native with a lifelong interest in history and mystery.

-As a child Ehrich began to perform on the trapeze, then as a young man developed a sleight-of-hand magic act and worked for a time in a circus.
+As a child, Ehrich began to perform on the trapeze; as a young man he developed a sleight-of-hand magic act and worked for a time in a circus.
 In 1894, by this time known as Houdini, he married Beatrice “Bess” Rahner, also a stage performer, and they continued working together throughout his career.

 In the early 1900s, he experimented with escape acts, most notably involving handcuffs, chains, and straitjackets, as well as submersion in a locked underwater chamber.
 He continued to gain greater fame as a performer, and he and Bess toured across the country and in Europe.
 Always physically fit, Harry utilized his strength and agility to develop a successful vaudeville act in which he demonstrated his intricate escape and illusion techniques.
 His popularity with audiences led him to make several movies and start his own film production company, but he eventually gave up this venture in 1923, claiming it was not profitable enough.

 From the late 19th century, spiritualism had become a popular diversion in the United States and abroad.
 Mediums held seances to contact spirits, which often produced phony results aided by props.
 Houdini believed that many of these practitioners were preying upon people in their time of grief who were desperate to contact deceased loved ones.
 By 1923 he became intent upon debunking these purveyors of false hope and learning whether spiritualism had any basis in fact.